ISAITB/docs-services/source/common/index.rst

         return report;
     }

-This method would be called in a validation service to create a ``TAR`` object to return from the ``validate`` operation.
+This method would be called in a validation service to create a ``TAR`` object to return from the ``validate`` [REF] operation.
 The method is assumed to be called after validation has taken place in order to build the report.
 Only error messages are considered for simplicity whereas the report items included contain the minimum description.
-Note how the validated content is also returned in the report's context.
+Note how the validated content is also returned in the report's ``context``.
 This is not required but provides an example of how arbitrary data can be returned.
-Moreover, this would be especially useful is each error item also included the relevant location.
+Moreover, this would be especially useful if each error item also included the relevant location.

 This example shows construction of the report after the actual validation has taken place.
-Decoupling domain-specific logic (i.e. the validation) from GITB-related code is a good practice as the GITB service API may only be one façade of many.
+Decoupling domain-specific logic (i.e. the validation) from GITB-related code is a good practice as the GITB service API may only be one facade of many.
 In practice however it could be more tricky to achieve as report construction is often done in parallel to the validation
-(e.g. via error listener constructs used often in XML validation).
-Whether you choose to apply a full decoupling of domain code and GITB code is a design choice for you to make.
+(e.g. via error listener constructs used in XML validation).
+Whether you choose to enforce a full decoupling of domain-specific code and GITB code is a design choice you will need to make.

 To present a simpler case of report construction you can consider the following example from a messaging service: